|Objective: Seeks to achieve long-term capital appreciation. The Fund also seeks to preserve capital in down markets.|

 Growth While Managing Downside Risk

-Quantitative approach that seeks to deliver equity-like returns with significantly less volatility than the market (as represented by the benchmark).
+Quantitative approach that pursues equity-like returns with significantly less volatility than the benchmark.

 Structural elements combined with dynamic factor models seeks meaningful alpha from both long and short exposures.

 Portfolios are constructed with a 100% long exposure to stocks that have lower predicted betas and positive predicted alphas.
 Each portfolio has short exposure ranging from 25% to 35% consisting of stocks with higher predicted betas, and lower predicted alphas.
 This results in a portfolio that has roughly 70% net exposure to its respective index, but with a targeted beta of 0.4-0.6.

 You should consider the Fund’s investment objectives, risks, charges and expenses carefully before investing.
 For a prospectus, or summary prospectus, that contains this and other information about the Funds, call 1-888-736-1227.
 Please read the prospectus or summary prospectus carefully before investing.

 Investing involves risk, including possible loss of principal.
 The potential loss from a short sale is theoretically unlimited since the appreciation of the underlying asset also is theoretically unlimited.
 Frequent trading by the Fund may reduce returns and increase the number of taxable transactions.
 Concentration of its portfolio in relatively few issuers may make the Fund more volatile than a diversified fund.See Glossary of Terms >

 The 361 Funds are distributed by IMST Distributors, LLC.